Tour de Fries

 Bicycle

-The 280-kilometre circular route leads through six stages through the districts of Friesland, Ammerland and Wittmund, as well as through the independent city of Wilhelmshaven.
+The 280-kilometer circular route runs in six stages through the districts of Friesland, Ammerland, and Wittmund, as well as through the independent city of Wilhelmshaven.

-The flat landscape with its many scenic views is the ideal setting for a varied and relaxed vacation on the coast and inland.
+The flat landscape with its many sceneries is the ideal condition for a varied and relaxed holiday at the coast and inland.

-The 280-kilometre route starts and ends in Wilhelmshaven, the naval and port city on the Jade Bay.
-The 6 stages with lengths between 30 and 60 km all have their own charm.
-Nature lovers will enjoy the diversity of the Frisian landscape, which is constantly changing from marshes, geest and moorland to the beaches on the Wadden Sea UNESCO World Heritage Site.
-Historic buildings such as churches, mills and castles delight culturally interested cyclists and invite them to take a break along the tour.
-The Tour de Fries also offers plenty of culinary delights.
-The legendary rhubarb pie in Dangast is just as much a must as a freshly tapped Jever Pils.
-And fresh fish is of course also at the top of the menus in the region.
+Start and end point of the 280-kilometer route is Wilhelmshaven, the naval and harbor city on the Jade Bight.
+The total of six stages with lengths between 30 and 60 km each have their own charm.
+Nature lovers enjoy the diversity of the Frisian landscape, which repeatedly shows new faces from marsh, geest, and moor to the beaches at the UNESCO World Natural Heritage Wadden Sea.
+Historic buildings such as churches, mills, and castles fascinate culturally interested cyclists and invite you to take a break along the route.
+But no one is left wanting gastronomically on the Tour de Fries either.
+The legendary rhubarb cake in Dangast should not be missed, nor a freshly tapped Jever Pils.
+And fresh fish is, of course, also high on the menus in the region.

 Good to know